SchiieBen/Rewards/README.txt

 OBS: The program needs a tcl file (You can find it at https://github.com/rdbende/Azure-ttk-theme/tree/main

-This is my very first project.
+And I forgot, the program is in portuguese.
+Good luck with it xD This is my very first project.
 I learned everything I know while trying to make this.

 Things I need to develop: